 Belle Poitevine photo2 France (1894) - own root; pink, recurrent bloom, 3', fragrant, Z3

-Frau Dagmar Hartopp - own root, 3" medium pink single blooms, very fragrant, everblooming, 3'x3' great from hedging too, beautiful copper fall foliage Z4
+Frau Dagmar Hartopp- own root, 3" medium pink single blooms, very fragrant, everblooming, 3'x3' great from hedging too, beautiful copper fall foliage Z4 sold out

 Linda Campbell - clusters of true red double bloom, 3'-4' Z3